 So rather than the impact of the Spending Revue being felt evenly, apart from at the very top low earners and the poor are going to take the hit to a far greater extent than middle to higher earners.

 According to the figures, then, we’re not, by any stretch, all in it together.

-Click the graph to enlargeSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Click the graph to enlargeSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.